-- 2.1 The GreenScreen CertifiedTM Standard for Firefighting Foam is for the evaluation of firefighting water additives designed for suppression of flammable liquid fuel vapors and NFPA Class B fires or more than one class of fires that include NFPA Class B fires. - 2.2 Product categories that are within the scope of this standard include but are not limited to: - 2.2.1 Firefighting Foam concentrates designed for Class B fires as defined by the NFPA Code of Standards; and - 2.2.2 Wetting Agents designed for Class A&B fires as defined by the NFPA Code of Standards. - 2.3 Product categories that are outside of the scope of this standard include but are not limited to: - 2.3.1 Firefighting Water Additives, including foam concentrates, designed for suppression of one or more NFPA Classes of fuels that do not include Class B fuels (i.e., NFPA fuel classifications of Class A, C, D, and/or K); and - 2.3.2 Discharge devices. - 2.4 The certification Applicant should contact Clean Production Action (greenscreen@cleanproduction.org) if questions arise as to whether certain products are within the scope of this standard. - GreenScreen CertifiedTM Certification Marks do not guarantee adherence to any other external 2.5 quality, performance, or regulatory requirements.
+- 2.3 Product categories that are outside of the scope of this standard include but are not limited to: - 2.3.1 Firefighting water additives, including foam concentrates or wetting agents, designed for suppression of one or more NFPA Classes of fuels that do not include Class A fuels or Class B fuels (i.e., NFPA fuel classifications of Class C, D, and/or K); and - 2.3.2 Discharge devices. - The certification Applicant should contact Clean Production Action (greenscreen@cleanproduction.org) if questions arise as to whether certain products are within the scope of this standard. - 2.5 GreenScreen CertifiedTM Certification Marks do not guarantee adherence to any other external quality, performance, or regulatory requirements.